ollipekka/gdx-soundboard/README.md

     * You import the json in your game using the library.
     * You fire events and the music automatically transitions using the defined transitions.

-### Information
-Create event-based transitions for your libgdx games.
-Define your sound clips as events and then add transitions from and to other elements to them.

 ### Supports:

 Standard libgdx formats: ogg, wav and mp3.